bigodogu/cloud-/README.md

 # Shell
-Schell Scripts for devops Engineers to Automation Manual tasks
+Schell Scripts for devops Engineers to Automation Manual tasks to save cost and tme